 Santa Monica’s blend of surf, sand and sun attract nearly everyone to it’s beaches, boardwalk and shopping plazas.
 One could easily spend a week here and fail to take in everything this city has to offer.
 We kept to Ocean Avenue and the Santa Monica Pier.
 Staying at the Loew’s Hotel, we were steps away from the Santa Monica Pier and Tongva Park which had a unique and modern kids playground.
 Our room was steps down from the pool deck with an outdoor fire-pit, making for cozy evenings with cocktails after we put Audrey to bed.
 The warm weather and sunshine made lounging by the pool the main attraction here.
 By nightfall we made our way to the Pier to ride the Ferris wheel and roller coaster.
 Early the next morning, I took a class at SoulCycle, a boutique spin class known for its cult-like following of meditative, rhythm based choreography on a bicycle that doesn’t go anywhere.
 The experience however, certainly lived up to its hype.
 It was soulful and excitingly fun.
 The irony was not lost on me that I left a spin class to ride a bike to Venice Beach with the family.

 A Monday morning is probably not the time to visit the World Famous Venice Beach boardwalk.
 Stretching a mile and half along the ocean, Venice Beach is usually an eclectic mix of vendors and musicians, street performers, jugglers and mimes break dancing or walking on broken glass.
 It’s supposed to be seedy and stare worthy and was the most anticipated people watching of our trip.
 Instead we only witnessed a homeless man shout expletives at a passerby and another barely clothed homeless woman dancing to music no one could hear.
-Muscle Beach is typically an exciting highlight on the boardwalk, it’s an outdoor gym with fitness equipment with a front row seat to massive bodybuilders honing their craft, but It was empty and in desperate need of a facelift.
+Muscle Beach is typically an exciting highlight on the boardwalk, it’s an outdoor gym with fitness equipment with a front row seat to massive bodybuilders honing their craft, but it was empty and in desperate need of a facelift.
 We’d forgotten the bike locks on our rental bikes, so we nestled up to a table at the Sidewalk Café for brunch.
 Sitting right on the walkway we could keep an eye on our bikes and the mix of people passing by.
 There’s a tinge of regret not heading to Venice first to take it all in on a Sunday, but there will be a next time.

-The laid back trendiness of Malibu stretches along it’s 21 miles of coastline.
+The laid back trendiness of Malibu stretches along it’s twenty one miles of coastline.
 Hollywood stars and top athletes live in oceanfront homes with the elegant veil of privacy on long strands of beach.
 The Santa Monica mountains rise up like the back bone to this cozy beach retreat, inviting hikers with an expansive trail system that includes waterfalls and old movie sets.
 Malibu deserves more than the few hours we could give it the night before our trip ended.
 Our dinner reservations at Geoffrey’s weren’t until 6:30pm, so we wandered through the shops at the Country Mart, an upscale outdoor mall with a sand filled playground.
 When we arrived for dinner we were treated to an expansive patio perched above the pacific.
 The Malibu mint cocktail was a twist on a new favorite drink with Malibu rum, pineapple, lime, soda and a dash of simple syrup.
 I had two of them.
 Audrey ordered the butter noodles, while Evan and I both had the filets along with potato leek soup and a wedge salad.
 When the waiter asked how we liked our food, our candid daughter said “My taste buds are going pretty wild up there.”
 After a bite of my steaks she says “Mom, there was one that was really pink and super chewy and it was the best one of all of them.”
 We toasted the setting sun and said goodbye to Malibu, knowing we’d be returning for a much longer stay.

 LA Road Trip Playlist